 If you have never biked to work before, it may seem a bit daunting.
-Check out the Biking in Cleveland Guide, to learn how to pick the right bike, plan routes, ride safely, and more!
+Check out the Biking in Cleveland Guide to learn how to pick the right bike, plan routes, ride safely, and more!
 Want to try riding a bike around town before you make the leap to full-time bike commuting?
 There are bike rental options available throughout the city through HOPR.

 Create bikepools through Gohio Commute and share your commute with other cyclists.